Edgebrook’s lovely forests and rolling hills are a welcome exception to Chicago’s flat terrain and grided streets.

 In 1998, the Old Edgebrook district was honored as a Chicago Landmark District.
 Today, Edgebrook remains one of Chicago’s most livable neighborhoods with some of the city’s best recreation, nature, and public schools.

-Edgebrook’s amenities wouldn’t be much good if the area didn’t have great homes.
+Edgebrook’s amenities wouldn’t be much use if the area didn’t have wonderful properties.
 Thankfully, that’s not the case.
 A suburb-like area, Edgebrook’s housing stock consists of mostly single-family homes, though a limited supply of apartments, condominiums, and townhomes can be found.

 Both new construction and well-maintained older homes are available.
 An attractive feature of the area’s housing is the larger than average lot sizes, 5-10 feet wider than typical Chicago lots.
 Houses range in styles, and anything from Brick Georgians and English Tudors to charming charming Chicago bungalows can be found in the area.

 On the whole, the area is somewhat pricier than the average Chicago area.
 Single-family homes in the area start at around $400,000 and luxury homes at the top of the market can be over a million.
 Condos and townhomes, mostly along Cicero Avenue, are more affordable, ranging from $150,000 to $550,000 based on size.